on0z/SyncWalkman/README.md

 # SyncWalkman
-This is an intelligent app for synchronizing Walkman.
+This is a simple app to sync Walkman with iTunes.

 You can transfer tracks and playlists to walkman from iTunes graphically.

-This is beta (again. sorry.)
 Japanese language main.

 language: swift 5, Xcode 10.2